 We did this and loved it, even though we had to do a modified tour.
 Originally, we booked a flight with a glacier landing.
 Conditions in the mountains weren’t clear enough for a landing, so instead, we took a standard flightseeing tour over the Denali range.
 It was still a great experience, but the glacier landing tour really looks spectacular.

 Once you get to Denali, check into your hotel.
-We stayed at the Denali Cabins but the Denali Tri-Valley Cabins, and the Denali Park Hotel get good reviews.
+We stayed at the Denali Cabins but the Denali Tri-Valley Cabins, the Primrose Bed and Breakfast, and the Denali Park Hotel are other options.

 Days 7, 8 & 9: Denali National Park

 With three days in Denali, there are several things to choose from.
 Go hiking in the front country (Horseshoe Lake, Mount Healy, the Triple Lakes Trail, and the Savage Alpine Trail are all great options) and ride the park shuttle on Denali Road to mile 42 of Denali Park Road.
-There are two shuttle options: the Tundra Wilderness Tour ($128 per person) and the Natural History Tour ($104 per person).
+There are two shuttle options: the Tundra Wilderness Tour and the Natural History Tour.

 For more information about things to do and how to plan your time, read our article 16 Best Things to Do in Denali National Park.